acegoal07/json-editor/README.md

 If you experience any issues or would like to recommend a feature open an issue and ill look into it

+If your interested in supporting my projects you can find donation options <a href="https://acegoal07.dev/donate">here</a>

 ## Example
 ```js
 const json = require("@acegoal07/json-editor");